World Cup 2019: England are World Champions after pipping New Zealand in Super Over

 Roy, who made a blistering 85 in a comfortable semi-final win over reigning champions Australia, got England going with a straight-driven four off Matt Henry.

-Roy and Jonny Bairstow, by average the best opening pair in one-day international history, had posted four consecutive century stands coming into the final.
+Roy and Jonny Bairstow, by average the best opening pair in ODI history, had posted four consecutive century stands coming into the final.

 Early breakthrough